 Supporting Your Immune System

 The Coronavirus (COVID-19) is becoming a concern for many in what has now been officially declared a global pandemic.
-It is important not to panic but rather to take this time to see how you might take better care of yourself and your loved ones.
+While living in these times can be depressing as well as scary, it is important that we take this time to remember how we might take better care of ourselves and our loved ones.

 How do we “boost” our immunity?
 As you may know, most of our immune system is located and regulated by our gut or small intestine.
 This is our body’s first line of defense against the outside world.
 This is why I am always steering people in an Anti-Inflammatory diet direction: a happy gut = fewer colds and flus.